weblicht/curb/src/components/DataContainer/README.md

 from the Redux store when the container is rendered.
 You must pass `displayAs` and `id` yourself.

-So in this example, you could instantiate `SynsetContainer` like so:
+So in this example, you could instantiate `SynsetsContainer` like so:

 ```
 <SynsetsContainer id="searchResults" displayAs={SynsetsAsList} />